uraneko/simple_csv_reader/README.md

 > It's a bit slow for medium sized files (1000 rows and more).
 > almost unusable for bigger files (10000+ rows), the files would open normally but the gui would be too laggy.

+### Support
+Works on Linux, should work on both Windows and Apple systems.

 ## Features

 ✓ gui display: show the title and contents of the csv file in a gui table